 - feeling unwell.

 Tell your nurse straight away if you have any of these symptoms.
-If you develop any of these symptoms after you get home, contact the hospital immediately on the number you’ve been given or go to the nearest accident and emergency department.
+Contact the hospital immediately if you develop any of these symptoms after you get home.
+You should contact the hospital on the number they gave you or visit the nearest accident and emergency department.

 Blood clot risk